 From that moment on, every stick found in the woods was no longer a sword but a lightsaber; every dead reed in the woods was no longer a dragon but a stormtrooper (or, after 1999, a droid).
 After the release of Phantom Menace which, for an eight-year-old, was an amazing film (not so much now), I was asking for all the lego, toys, and comics relating to the film.
 In fact, a vivid memory I have is of winning £50 in a competition and going to the toy shop in Wells with Dad to buy the lego Gungan submarine for exactly £50.

 As I got older and discovered my passion for video games, my love of Star Wars began to move from the films to the stories developed in some of the video games that tie in to the universe.
-For example, I really enjoyed the Jedi Knight games and remember cranking up the volume on my computer just so that I could hear John Williams' music in all its glory.
-The best series of games I came across, however, were the Knights Of The Old Republic games, which blended the classic Star Wars action with RPG mechanics (a winning combo for me).
+For example, I really enjoyed the Jedi Knight video games and remember cranking up the volume on my computer just so that I could hear John Williams' film music in all its glory.
+The best series of video games I came across, however, were the Knights Of The Old Republic games, which blended the classic Star Wars action with role-playing mechanics (a winning combo for me).
 It also helped that the storyline in the first game was one of the best twists I had the pleasure of discovering in a video game.